-• Examine absenteeism rates to understand the impact on loss in salary, productivity, and quality.
-Data from the Bureau of Labor Statistics (BLS) indicates that in 2019, nearly 3% of an organization's workforce was absent

-• Analyze overtime expenses against new overtime rulings to determine if your model for exempt and non-exempt staff is working for - or against - your bottom line.
+- Compare job costs to help organizations understand what projects or work areas on which employees spend the most time. - Examine absenteeism rates to understand the impact on loss in salary, productivity, and quality.
+Data from the Bureau of Labor Statistics (BLS) indicates that in 2019, nearly 3% of an organization's workforce was absent on any given day. - Analyze overtime expenses against new overtime rulings to determine if your model for exempt and non-exempt employees is working for or against your bottom line.
 And track the data to help you keep clear of the common overtime errors many organizations face.